safdar-azeem/v-tooltip-lite/README.md

-# Vue Tooltip Lite
+# Vue Tooltip | DropDown

-A lightweight and customizable Vue 3 tooltip component with support for hover and click triggers, customizable placement, offset, and arrow styles, featuring accessibility and responsive design.
+A lightweight and customizable Vue 3 tooltip/dropdown component with support for hover and click triggers, customizable placement, offset, and arrow styles, featuring accessibility and responsive design.

 ## Features